Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-identity.rst

 #.
 Tap the **+** in the upper right corner.

 #.
-Choose and input a name for your initial account.
-This name will only exist locally in the app, and will only be known by you.
-You can choose to call it whatever you like.
-Press **Continue**.
+Enter a name for your initial account.
+This name is only stored locally in the app and is only known by you.
+Tap **Continue**.

 #.
 Enter a name for your identity.
 Again, this name is only stored locally in the app, and you don’t have to choose your actual name, it can be whatever you like.
 Press **Continue to identity providers**.